 A first step in practicing intuitive eating is to eat every 3-4 hours and to honor what your body is telling you.
 This means that if you feel true hunger, acknowledge it, and eat.
 If you are not sure if you have physical hunger or even emotional hunger, that’s alright.
 You are still allowed to eat!
 You need to let your body know that food will be coming at regular and consistent intervals; you are not going to restrict, you won’t go through long periods of time without eating, and you won’t remove any foods or food groups.

 Some people “mentally” restrict foods without realizing it and are also likely to end up eating more than they truly want or need.
 The solution?
 Just notice.
 Notice the WHY you are eating.
 And don’t judge the WHAT.
 Eating is an emotional activity!

 This Process is Going to Take Time!

 There is no timeline for intuitive eating.
-The participants in my Intuitive Eating Support Circle have been practicing this skill set and it takes lots of patience.
+The participants in my Intuitive Eating Essentials Online Course have been practicing this skill set and it takes lots of patience.
 Practice and patience.
 If you were just starting to learn to play an instrument, or take up a new language, you know this will take time.
 The same applies to learning how to incorporate the principles of Intuitive Eating into your life.